Kim Won-seok: Career

 Kim next cast Lee Je-hoon, Kim Hye-soo and Cho Jin-woong in Signal, based on the real-life unsolved serial rape-murders of ten women in the city of Hwaseong between 1986 and 1991 (the case also inspired Memories of Murder and Gap-dong).
 In Signal, detectives from the present and the past communicate across time and space through a two-way radio to solve the crimes.
 The series was a critical and commercial success, and is currently the second highest-rated drama in Korean cable television history.
 Signal won several awards from award-giving bodies including Best Drama at the 52nd Baeksang Arts Awards.

 From 2016 to 2019, Kim was under Studio Dragon, the production company spun off from CJ E&M. In December 2019, he resigned from the company for personal reasons.

 In January 2020, an exclusive report stated that Kim has joined Kakao M's soon-to-be-launched new drama production subsidiary to be led by former Studio Dragon and CJ E&M executive Park Ho-sik.
 Seven months later, the company, Baram Pictures, was officially launched.

 In August 2022, it was reported that Kim will work with writer Lim Sang-choon to develop series under the working title Life.
 In December 2022, production designer Ryu Seong-hie confirmed her involvement.'
 The original Korean title, Pokssak sogatsuda, was revealed on January 27, 2023.
 This Jeju language expression translates to "thank you for your hard work."
 The English title, When Life Gives You Tangerines, was announced on January 30, 2023, and is a word play on the proverb "When life gives you lemons, make lemonade.
 The production cost of the series is reported to be around billion.

-The series received eight nominations at the 61st Baeksang Arts Awards, the most of any series that year, including BestcDirector.
+The series received eight nominations at the 61st Baeksang Arts Awards, the most of any series that year, including Best Director.
 It won four awards.
 In the first stage of the Grand Prize evaluation, IU, Lim Sang-choon, director Kim Won-seok, and When Life Gives You Tangerines made it as candidate.
 (Note: They were nominated alongside Kim Tae-ri, Yoo Jae-suk, and Culinary Class Wars) The finalists entering the second phase of judging were IU, Kim Won-seok, and When Life Gives You Tangerines against unscripted Netflix show Culinary Class Wars, with the show ultimately winning the Grand Prize.
 It also received the most nomination in 2025 Blue Dragon Series Awards with six categories.

 On May 2, 2025, it was announced that writer Park Ji-eun, actor Gang Dong-won, and director Kim Won-seok will collaborate on a new drama project The drama, currently in the planning stages with a script in development, will blend romance and historical elements.
 Gang Dong-won is actively involved in the project, working closely with the production team from the early stages.
 This marks his first collaboration with both director and writer.
 The drama is being co-produced by Studio Dragon, Studio AA, Culture Depot, Baram Pictures, and Imaginus.